-Disney has shares info on how DCA transforms at the following links:
+Disney shares info on how DCA transforms at the following links:

 The Frightfully Fun Parade and Headless Horseman

-I recommend setting up camp about 30 minutes prior to the beginning of the parade you wish to see.
+I recommend grabbing a spot about 30 minutes prior to the beginning of the parade.
 One hour will do if you’re die hard and want front row (but I wouldn’t waste my party time setting up this early).

 Viewing can be found along the usual parade route and performers do a good job of showing attention to both sides of the route equally, so I wouldn’t recommend one side over the other.